 If you suspect that you’ve been exposed to bed bugs while you’ve been travelling here are a few things you should do:

 Carefully examine your luggage.
 Though they can be hard to see, they are not invisible.
 Bed bugs are small, reddish-brown, flat parasitic insects that like to hide in dark places.
 Be sure to check-folded clothes, duffel bags, and outerwear – even the crevices inside of the suitcases themselves.

 Take all of your clothing and washable items and wash in hot water and dry them right away.
 They should be in the dryer for a minimum of 30 minutes on moderate to high heat.
 The high heat will kill any remaining bed bugs that may be hiding in your clothing.
 This should include any clothing that you wore home from your trip, as bed bugs are notorious for hitchhiking on people’s clothes.

 3. Place Luggage in Garage/Away from Sleeping Areas

 Although bed bugs can live for as long as a year without feeding, they are still more likely to be able to feed and breed when they are placed inside of the home near the bedroom.
-Away from the home, like the garage, bed bugs are at greater risk for predators and would have much further distance to travel if they wanted to reach your skin.
+Away from home, like the garage, bed bugs are at higher risk for predators and would have a much further distance to travel if they wanted to reach your skin.

 Be judicious in looking for signs of bedbugs in your home for the first week after you return.
 Check your mattresses, around the edges, especially between the mattress and box spring, as well as the corners of fitted sheets.
 You should also check around any baseboards, and if you see any bites, call a bed bug removal services immediately.
 The earlier you treat for bed bugs, the easier it is to ensure they are all eliminated.